Popular articles

 A fuel pressure boost valve can make the car more responsive and respond better although it will not increase the power output.
 Uprating the injectors is another beneficial modification and will deliver sufficient fuel.
 A fuel pump will only deliver a finite amount of fuel, so you may need to uprate this if your injectors are demanding more fuel.

 The next area for modification is the intake and exhaust.
-Induction kits work well on turbo engines and larger engines (if supplied with a suitable cold air feed or air box), for the smaller Avensis engines you should go with a sports panel air filter.
+Please ignore induction kits, the standard Avensis airbox is more than adequate for most tuning projects, instead for Avensis engines you should go with a sports panel air filter.
 Sports exhausts balance the flow of air through the engine.
-But if your exhaust is too large, ie it is over 2.5 inches bore, you will lose a lot of the flow rate and lose power on most engines.
+But if your exhaust is too large, ie it is over 2.0 inches bore, you will lose a lot of the flow rate and lose power on most engines.

 The largest power gains for the 1.8 and 2.0 petrol engines usually involve the addition of forced induction.
 In general turbos are harder to add than supercharger as turbos boost in exponential proportion to increasing engine speed and this can make mapping difficult.
 The nice steady boost to rpm characteristics of the supercharger make them easier to map and setup.
 Decreasing the engines compression ratio will allow you to add forced induction, water injection may also help prevent detonation along with the use of high octane fuel.